 have said to increase the likelihood of having twins are women who are

-taller, who have had a number on pregnancies and women who are
+taller, who have had a number on pregnancies and who are

-- Fraternal twins are siblings that share a birthday.
+Non-identical twins are basically siblings that share a birthday.

 Though they share about 50% of their genes, they can look very different